LucyPill/Kanine_Means/README.md

 * Some code necessary to complete machine learning portion of project

 ## Machine Learning:
+* A connection was made to an SQL database and the construct of the tables was produced there.
+When importing from SQL, pandas and lambdas were used to further process the data.
+All data was converted to numberical values.
+Both tables of vaccinated and unvaccinated were combined into one table.
+An additional column was greated named "group" that separated the vaccinated from the control group (unvaccinated).
+A number 1 was assigned to the vaccinated group and a 0 was assigned to the unvaccinated group.
+This made it possible in the end to see the differences between the two groups.
+* Logistic Regression model was selected because we are determining two possible outcomes.
+Was the patient vaccinated or not.
+A benefit of using Logistic Regression model is the it proves to be very effiecient when the dataset has features that are linearly separable.
+In this case vaccinated and unvaccinated.
+One drawback of this model, it is more difficult to capture complex relationships.
+For this reason, we averaged the gum pocket measurements in another column and drop all the individual measurements to see the bigger pictures.
+What we were hoping to see is an over all reduction in measurements of the patients who were vaccinated.
+That ultimate goal was achieved.
+* The target for this dataset is the "group" column and the features selected are the "days" and "mean" columns.
+* Data was split into testing and training using sklearn's train_test_split.
+* With a current accuracy score of 1.00, this model has the highest accuracy score amongst other models tested.

 ## Database:
 We decided that we will separate main data table into two different tables